 Asif joined Watsi on March 12th, 2013.
-Six years ago, Asif became the 145th member to automatically support a new Watsi patient every month.
-Since then, 5,774 more people have become monthly donors!
-Asif's most recent donation traveled 8,500 miles to support Sharon, a shy 5-year-old from Kenya, to fund burn contracture treatment.
+Nine years ago, Asif joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Asif's most recent donation traveled 8,200 miles to support Jerry, a 57-year-old man from Philippines, to remove a mass in his neck.